Representing oil field workers and their families in

 who we are

-Cole, Cole & Easley and Pagel Weikum are Texas and North Dakota based law firms who have combined to represent victims of oil field accidents, oil field trucking accidents and to represent landowners damaged by the practices of the oil & gas industry in North Dakota and surrounding states.
+ONE TEAM, TWO LAW FIRMS… LOOKING OUT FOR YOU.Williams, PLLC and Weikum Law, PLLC are Texas and North Dakota based law firms who have combined to represent victims of oil field accidents, oil field trucking accidents and to represent landowners damaged by the practices of the oil & gas industry in North Dakota and surrounding states.
 The two firms are made up of experienced trial lawyers who have actually tried oil & gas cases.
 The firms have combined their trial experience, their dedication to clients and their knowledge of the oil and gas industry in Texas and North Dakota to bring you a powerful team of attorneys ready to assist with your accident, injury, wrongful death and landowner rights claims.
-Cole Cole & Easley and Pagel Weikum – Texas Tough and North Dakota Strong.
+Williams, PLLC and Weikum Law, PLLC – Texas Tough and Dakota Strong.
 Get the best of both worlds.

 History of Bakken Fields